natenka/pyneng-book-en/docs/source/book/09_functions/func_unpacking_args.rst

 So far we've called all functions manually.
 Hence, we passed on all relevant arguments.

-In reality, it is usually necessary to transfer data to function programmatically.
+In reality, it is usually necessary to pass data to function programmatically.
 And often data comes in the form of a Python object.

 Unpacking positional arguments